Baunbaunbaun/LifeladderPacker/README.md

-# LifeLadderPacking
+# LifeLadderPacker
-In the LifeLadderPacking app you can create LADDERS by telling amount, length and number of light units.
+In the LifeLadderPacker app you can create LADDERS by telling amount, length and number of light units.

 When you have a list of ladders you can create a SHIPMENT which is a collection of packed pallets.